HaikuTeam/animator/QA.md

 Changes to z-index reflect correctly in the timeline as `style.zIndex` ("Style > Z Index") I can drag-and-drop timeline rows to reorder z-index

+Expressions

+I can create an expression (e.g. binding to $user.mouse.x) I can create an expression binding it to ($user.mouches[0] && $user.mouches[0].x) I can bind an expression to $core.timeline.frame.elapsed I can convert expression back to normal value
+I can convert normal value to expression
+I can edit expression and save in multi-line mode
+I can escape to exit an expression
+I can click away to exit an expression
+Text selection turns into plain cursor when I mouse click expression field that is selected Pressing tab while an autocompletion is selected chooses that item Pressing enter while an autocompletion is selected chooses that item (BACKLOG) I can create an expression that causes a runtime error and things don't crash (error shown) I can save a multiline expression by pressing the "save" button on the left side

+States

+I can create a state entry in the states UI
+I can rename a state entry in the states UI
+I can change a state entry value in the states UI
+I can remove an entry in the states UI by removing both fields I can bind an expression to a declared state

+Timeline JIT Properties

+The JIT properties available for the root element are limited The JIT properties for other elements in the timeline are correct and not overwhelming I can add a JIT property to an element, which creates a row in the timeline for that property name If I add a JIT property like "Style > Border", the row cluster automatically expands and focuses the cell

+Preview Mode/Edit Mode

+I can toggle back and forth between Preview Mode and Edit Mode Event updates to states don't occur in editing mode, but only in Preview Mode Playback works normally during Preview Mode
+The stage UI looks different, indicating we are in Preview Mode The Library and Timeline are dimmed when we are in Preview Mode State values changed with setState revert to previous values when Preview Mode is exited The timeline scrubber position is retained to what it was before entering Preview Mode I can click on the dimmed Library UI to exit Preview Mode I can click on the dimmed Timeline UI to exit Preview Mode When exiting Preview Mode, the on-stage transform controls are restored if an element had been selected When in Preview Mode, the preview "Eye" icon follows your mouse around Expression values (such as `$user.mouse.x`) are set to 1 when in editing mode, and become 'real' during Preview Mode

 Multi-Component

 In the library, a 'Components' folder is shown above 'Designs'